wadjoh/tsgo-crash-repro/README.md

 ## Expected

-`tsgo --noEmit` exits with type errors or 0 — it should not crash.
+`tsgo` exits with type errors or 0 — it should not crash.
 `tsc` handles this file cleanly, emitting no errors.

 ## Actual

+Full stack trace can be found here: https://gist.github.com/wadjoh/82adc287ab15357812c8e2da247163c3

 ```
 runtime: goroutine stack exceeds 1000000000-byte limit